 Fishing pressure is moderate but the lake can get busy at times.
-In a typical year the lake is about the 100th most popular fishery in the state.
-Pressure varies year-to-year but can be as high as 7,000 angler days per year.
+In a typical year, the lake is about the 100th most popular fishery in the state.
+Pressure varies from year to year but can be as high as 7,000 angler days per year.

 Popular for Birdwatching

 The tree-lined banks of Salmon Lake might make you think it is a mountain lake.
 However, it is located at a relatively modest 3,995 ft and there is a lot of habitat variety in the area.
 This excellent habitat provides homes for a large number of bird species and makes the lake a very popular destination for bird watchers.
 From majestic bald eagles to brilliantly colored songbirds, the varied habitats provide homes to many different birds.

 This is one of the best places in Montana to view the common loon.
 Loons are large and rather shy birds that are known for their exotic calls.
 Loons also perform an elaborate courtship “dance”.
 Normally loons nest on the lake every year.
 They can often be spotted, especially at dawn and dusk.

 Learn more about the park and Montana’s other state parks in the book Montana State Parks.